Doctoral Training in Neurobiology

 Advanced Student Review (Top)

 It is important for students to complete their doctoral studies in a timely fashion.
 To facilitate this, the student’s PhD committee will conduct a formal review of students entering their 5th year of graduate study.
-This review evaluates the advancement of students toward the completion of their studies, and assesses the alignment of mentor, student and committee on achieving this goal.
+This review evaluates the advancement of students toward the completion of their studies and assesses the alignment of mentor, student, and the committee on achieving this goal.
 All students in their 5th year and beyond must complete the Advanced Student Review (ASR) documents (see below) unless they have already set a defense date during the fall semester of the formal review process.

 For the Advanced Student Review: